disk91/stm32-it-sdk/Doc/nvm.md

    Address
-   10 bits allows 1024 entries for 2*14*1024 eeprom storage as all addresses are even. ability to create EEPROM up to 28KB
+   10 bits allows 1024 entries for 14*1024 eeprom storage
+   ability to create EEPROM up to 14KB

    address 0 can't be used, means Cleared line adresss 3FF can't be used, means empty line